prashnani/PerceptualImageError/README.md

 The input to PieAPPv0.1 are two images: a reference image, R, and a distorted image, A and the output is the PieAPP value of A with respect to R. PieAPPv0.1 outputs a number that quantifies the perceptual error of A with respect to R.

 Since PieAPPv0.1 is computed based on a weighted combination of the patchwise errors, the number of patches extracted affects the speed and accuracy of the computed error.
 We have two modes of operation:
-- "Dense" sampling: Selects 64x64 patches with a stride of 6 pixels for PieAPP computation (recommended for performance evaluation of PieAPP, for e.g., when comparing to other image error evaluation methods)
+- "Dense" sampling (default) : Selects 64x64 patches with a stride of 6 pixels for PieAPP computation; this mode is recommended for performance evaluation of PieAPP for its accuracy as compared to other image error evaluation methods.
-- "Sparse" sampling (default): Selects 64x64 patches with a stride of 27 pixels for PieAPP computation (recommended for high-speed processing, for example when used in a pipeline that requires fast execution time)
+- "Sparse" sampling: Selects 64x64 patches with a stride of 27 pixels for PieAPP computation (recommended for high-speed processing, for example when used in a pipeline that requires fast execution time)

 For large images, to avoid holding all sampled patches in memory, we recommend fetching patchwise errors and weights for sub-images followed by a weighted averaging of the patchwise errors to get the overall image error (see demo scripts [`test_PieAPP_TF.py`](test_PieAPP_TF.py) and [`test_PieAPP_PT.py`](test_PieAPP_PT.py)).